SAP/software-documentation-data-set-for-machine-translation/README.md

 Please cite

-Bianka Buschbeck, Miriam Exel (to appear).
+[Bianka Buschbeck and Miriam Exel (2020).
-"Introduction of the Software Documentation Data Set for Machine Translation"
+"A parallel evaluation data set of software documentation with document structure annotation".](https://arxiv.org/abs/2008.04550)

 when you use this data set.